 The Minor in Creative Writing is a multi-genre approach toward developing the fundamentals of successful writers.
 The minor will provide you with an introduction to the art of creative writing and upper-level workshop courses dedicated to a single genre, such as fiction, poetry, playwriting, and creative non-fiction.
 You will also have the opportunity each semester to workshop with a professional writer.

-The Minor in Creative Writing requires six courses for a total of 18 hours.
+The Minor in Creative Writing requires six courses for a total of 18 hours from Concordia University Chicago.
 The introductory course provides students with the essential elements of the four genres.
 After that students will take advanced workshops in fiction. poetry, playwriting, and creative non-fiction.
 The advanced workshops may be taken in any order following the introductory course.
 Students will be required to take an advanced seminar which will focus on different topics each time it is offered.
 Topics may include "Writing a Novel," "Writing for Film and Television," "Creative Writing for the Church" and others.

 For details about required courses and course descriptions, please visit our online catalog.

 Writing Minor Opportunities

 Creative writing students have an opportunity to publish their work in Motif, Concordia's annual creative arts journal, and be involved with public readings on campus.

 Students will also have access to a professional writer each semester for an opportunity to workshop and gather information about what it takes to make a living with your words.